Poland Crypto Tax

 • Employee’s salaries, including Social Security Contributions

-• Purchase of materials required to conduct the research and development activity
+• Acquisition of materials necessary for the research and development activity

-• Payments for expert opinions and advisory services, including scientific research results
+• Payments for opinions and advisory services provided by experts, including results of scientific research

-• Payments for scientific and research equipment, including service fees
+• Payments for scientific and research devices, together with service fees

-• Patent fees, protection rights for a utility model, rights from registration of an industrial design
+• Patent fees; protection rights relating to a utility model, rights deriving from the registration of an industrial design

 • Amortisation made in the tax year on fixed assets and intangible assets used in the conducted R&D activity

-• Costs of purchasing specialist equipment in the conducted R&D activity
+• The costs of acquiring special equipment used in the R&D activity conducted

-The amount of the incentive is dependent on the following criteria:
+The incentive amount is conditioned by the following criteria:

-• Value of incurred eligible costs of the investment (investment capital or two-year labour costs of new employees)
+• the value of incurred eligible costs of the investment – investment capital or two-year labour costs of new employees

-If you’re determined to succeed in Poland but aren’t sure where to start, highly qualified and experienced consultants of Regulated United Europe (RUE) will be pleased to assist you in structuring your taxes, familiarise you with all cryptocurrency regulations in Poland.
-We very well understand and closely monitor crypto-specific Polish taxation rules and strive to ensure that our clients not only comply with local regulations but also operate in a tax efficient way.
-Moreover, we’re more than happy to help you with the company formation, obtaining a crypto license in Poland and accounting.
-Book a personalised consultation now.
+If you are determined to succeed in Poland but do not know from where to start, highly qualified and experienced consultants of Regulated United Europe will be happy to help you out with structuring your taxes, familiarize you with all the cryptocurrency regulations in Poland.
+It means that we keep a close eye on cryptospecific Polish taxation rules and realize the best ways to ensure not only mere compliance with local regulations but also a tax-efficient way of conducting operations.
+Moreover, we are glad to help you with company formation and obtaining a crypto license in Poland, as well as with accounting.
+Book your personalized consultation now.

 Crypto Taxes in Poland in 2023

-For 2023, Polish authorities have set more favourable tax rates for private and legal persons which is another reason to view Poland as a country, where crypto-related economic activities can bring more rewards and returns.
+In 2023, Polish authorities have established more friendly tax rates for private and legal persons; another reason to perceive Poland as a country where crypto-related economic activities can bring more rewards and returns.

-Furthermore, since Poland is a member of the Organization for Economic Cooperation and Development (OECD), more changes related specifically to cryptocurrency businesses await in due course.
-The OECD has recently introduced a new international tax transparency framework, entitled Crypto-Asset Reporting Framework (CARF), the policies of which should eventually be transposed into Polish legislation.
-In a nutshell, the aim of the framework is to automate tax reporting and facilitate international sharing of the relevant data which will raise crypto taxation standards by keeping tax authorities across the member countries well-informed.
+Furthermore, since Poland is a member of the Organization for Economic Cooperation and Development, more changes await due course of time related only to cryptocurrency businesses.
+Recently, OECD has developed a new international tax transparency platform entitled Crypto-Asset Reporting Framework, or CARF; its regulations are expected to be finally implemented in Polish law.
+In brief, the goal of this framework is to automate tax reporting and facilitate international sharing of the data concerned, which will increase crypto taxation standards by keeping tax authorities across member countries well-informed.

 Corporate Income Tax

-The Corporate Income Tax remains at 19% but in 2023 some important changes will be implemented as amendments to the Polish Corporate Income Tax Act will come into effect.
-To start with, the implementation of the minimum income tax has been suspended until the end of the year and the profitability ratio that will make a company liable for the minimum income tax has now been increased from 1% to 2%.
+The Corporate Income Tax is 19%, but in 2023, some changes come into effect, important to cope with the amendments, which are changes to the Polish Corporate Income Tax Act.
+The implementation of the minimum income tax was first delayed until the end of the year, while the profitability ratio that will be a liability against the minimum income tax has been extended from 1 percent to 2 percent.

-When it comes to the capital gains exemption, it will be applicable even if the sold company owns at least 5% of the shares in another company and when the subsidiary benefits from an exemption on income from activity conducted in a Special Economic Zone or within a Polish Investment Zone.
+The exemption from capital gains tax will also be applicable in situations when the company being sold holds at least 5% of shares in any other company, where an exemption for this subsidiary has taken place on income from activity conducted within a Special Economic Zone or within a Polish Investment Zone.

-Another relaxation of rules pertains to the transactions with entities in tax havens.
-The documentation thresholds for transactions carried out directly with tax haven companies have been increased to 2,5 mill.
+The second relaxation of the regulations applies to transactions with entities in countries defined as tax havens.
+The documentation thresholds for transactions performed directly with companies from tax havens have been increased to 2,5 mill.
 PLN (approx. 532,000 EUR) for financial transactions and 500,000 PLN (approx. 106,500 EUR) for non-financial transactions.
-There are more amendments to the Polish Corporate Income Tax Act which we would be pleased to consult you on during a face-to-face meeting which you’re welcome to schedule now.
+There are more changes to the Polish Corporate Income Tax Act – please feel free to contact us for further consultation in a personal meeting which you are welcome to schedule now.

 Value-Added Tax (VAT)

-• Each VAT group member is jointly and individually liable for VAT debts and penalties imposed on the entire group
+• A member of a VAT group is jointly and individually liable for VAT debts and penalties imposed on the whole group.

-• All members of a VAT group are obligated to submit one consolidated VAT return, and it’s not permitted to file separate individual VAT returns for each entity
+• All the entities in a VAT group have the responsibility to submit only one consolidated VAT return, and it is prohibited to submit separate VAT return for each separate entity.

 Withholding Tax